Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

 ### syncIdentifiers<a id="syncIdentifiers-java"></a>

-The function of this API is same as the `syncIdentifier` API.
+The function of this API is the same as the `syncIdentifier` API.
 This API passes a list of identifiers, and each identifier contains an identifier type as the key and an identifier as the value.
-CCCQ

 #### Syntax